artyaz/artyaz/README.md

 ## Contact

-Please don't hesitate to reach out to me at [insert email address] if you're interested in getting in touch or just want to chat about software development.
+Please don't hesitate to reach out to me at b.artem.ch@gmail.com if you're interested in getting in touch or just want to chat about software development.